keleshev/keleshev.com/pretty-printing-in-ocaml-a-format-primer.md

 ]
 ```

-First, let's write a naïve implementation that is not very pretty and just prints it in a single line:
+First, let's write a naïve implementation that is not very pretty and just prints the nested list in a single line:

 ```ocaml
 let pp_list pp_item ppf list =